roundcube/roundcubemail-helpdocs/en_US/mail/organization.rst

 The selected message(s) can be deleted from the current folder by clicking the *Delete* icon in the toolbar or by hitting the <Del> (or Backspace on Mac) key on your keybaord.
 This will by default move the message to the Trash folder and not delete it right away unless you do this for messages in the Trash folder.
-In order to delete the message in first place, hold down the Shift key on the keyboard while clicking the *Delete* button or when pressing <Del>.
+In order to immediately delete the message in first place, hold down the Shift key on your keyboard while clicking the *Delete* button or when pressing <Del>.

 There's a preference in :ref:`Settings > Preferences > Server Settings <settings-prefs-server>` where the default behavior of message deletion can be changed.